Logo

 Frank O'Bannon served one two-year stint as chair of the Senate Finance Committee following a short-lived Democratic majority.

-Frank O'Bannon abandoned his own bid for governor in January 1988 and joined forces with Bayh and won election as the 46th Lieutenant Governor of Indiana in November 1988.
+Frank O'Bannon abandoned his own bid for governor in January 1988 and ran for Lieutenant Governor with Bayh.

 In 1996, with Evan Bayh ineligible to seek a third consecutive term as governor due to term limits, Frank O'Bannon became the Democratic nominee for governor.